maciejstanek/meta-dpgen/README.md

 ```

 Next, prepare the build configuration.
 This includes adding all the necessary
 layers and modifying a config file appropriately.
+This will take a few hours to
+build.
 ```
 . oe-init-build-env build
 echo 'MACHINE = "intel-quark"' >> conf/layer.conf